-Inspired Concentration:
+Inspired concentration:

-The veterinary medicinal product should be administered via a vaporiser specifically calibrated for use with sevoflurane so that the concentration delivered can be accurately controlled.
-The veterinary medicinal product contains no stabiliser and does not affect the calibration or operation of these vaporisers in any way.
+Sevohale should be administered via a vaporiser specifically calibrated for use with sevoflurane so that the concentration delivered can be accurately controlled.
+Sevohale contains no stabiliser and does not affect the calibration or operation of these vaporisers in any way.
 The administration of sevoflurane must be individualised based on the dog's or cat's response.